 Like most of you reading my story, I was a seeker.
 I was looking for patterns of truth to emerge and speak to me.

 I continued studying into my 20s, veering away from entering medical school.
 Instead, I thrust myself head on into seven years of graduate school that took me deeper into nutritional biochemistry, metabolism, and research.
-In some ways, it was ironic that I was moving towards what I had resisted against just years earlier.
+In some ways, it was ironic that I was moving toward what I had resisted just years earlier.